From when they happen to how they get removed.

 Are there any conditions or parts of our lifestyle that might predispose someone to getting cataracts?

-There are people who come in much younger, as early as age 20 or 30, if they have had severe diabetes or have a history of medical conditions that required the use of steroids.
+There are people who come in much younger, as early as age 20 or 30, if they have had severe diabetes or have a history of medical conditions that require the use of steroids.
 Also, someone who’s highly near-sighted tends to develop cataracts sooner.
 And then there’s a whole textbook-worthy list of more rare associations, but those are the top three that I see a lot of in my clinic.

 Since cataracts are a natural part of aging, is there anything we can do to prevent them?

 That’s a challenge to some degree, but there is some evidence that UV protection can potentially prevent the early onset of cataracts.
-So wear your sunglasses, your hats, and your UV protection — it’s good for your skin and it’s good for your eyes.
+So wear your sunglasses, your hats, and your UV protection — it’s good for your skin, and it’s good for your eyes.
 You should also avoid steroids if you’re not required to take them for a medical condition.

 It’s the most common surgery done in the United States, and in our practice, we perform more than 1,000 cataract surgeries a year.
 Essentially, the surgery entails removing the cataract and replacing it with a new lens implant that will give you clarity of vision.
 It’s a very simple and painless outpatient procedure that takes anywhere from 15 to 20 minutes.
 It doesn’t require general anesthesia — it’s just local anxiolytics to take the edge off, kind of a twilight anesthesia.
 You’ll have very minimal discomfort, and within a day or two, your vision is about 80 to 90 percent improved.
 As with any surgical procedure, there may be risks involved, so you should talk to your doctor, and you can get more information right here.